 What are Nigerian coral beads traditionally made from?

 Traditionally, coral beads were made from natural coral sourced from marine environments.
-In some cases, artisans also use coral-inspired materials or other beads that resemble coral in appearance.
+In some cases, artisans also use coral-like materials.

 Which Nigerian cultures are known for coral bead traditions?

 Coral bead traditions are especially prominent in Edo culture, particularly within the Benin Kingdom.
-They are also present in other Nigerian communities, including Yoruba cultural ceremonies.
+They are also present in Yoruba ceremonies.

 Why are coral beads associated with royalty?